Duchy of Pomerania: Gain of the Principality of Rügen (1325–1356)

-The Rugian Prince Wizlaw III died in 1325.
+The Rugian Prince Vitslav III died in 1325.
 Because of the earlier death of his son, he had no male heir, and Wartislaw IV of Pomerania-Wolgast took over the principality according to the 1315 agreement with Christopher II of Denmark.
 Yet, in the meantime Christopher's throne had been challenged by Valdemar III of Denmark, and Christopher had granted Rugia to Mecklenburg for her aid against his opponent.
 After Wartislaw died in 1326, Mecklenburg invaded the principality, triggering the First War for Rugian Succession (Erster Rügenscher Erbfolgekrieg).
 Wartislaw's minor sons were aided by primarily by Greifswald and Demmin, but also by Stralsund, Anklam, and Valdemar III, who decisively defeated the Mecklenburgian army in 1228 near Völschow.
 In the subsequent Treaty of Brudersdorf, Mecklenburg withdrew her claims for 31,000 mark in silver.
 In exchange, the terrae Tribsees, Grimmen and Barth were pawned to her.
 When the Pomeranian dukes in 1340 were not able to bail out these lands, but refused to formally hand them over, the Second War for Rugian Succession (Zweiter Rügenscher Erbfolgekrieg).
 This time, the dukes of Pomerania-Wolgast were aided by those of Pomerania-Stettin and the Counts of Gützkow.
 After the Pomeranian forces defeated the Mecklenburgians in the Battle of Schopendamm near Loitz in 1351, they were able to take Grimmen and Barth in 1354 and Tribsees in 1356.
 Mecklenburg dropped her claims thereafter.
 Another party in these wars for Rugian succession was the bishop of Schwerin, who sought to enforce his claims by legal means, but was not successful in his appeals to various ecclesial courts.

 Partition of Pomerania-Wolgast (1368–72): Pomerania-Wolgast and Pomerania-Stolp

 After the death of Barnim IV of Pomerania-Wolgast in 1366, an armed conflict arose when Barnim's brother Bogislaw V refused to share his power with Barnim's sons, Wartislaw VI and Bogislaw VI, and his other brother, Wartislaw V, who in turn allied with Mecklenburg to enforce their claims.
-On May 25, 1368, a compromise was negotiated in Anklam, which was made a formal treaty on June 8, 1372 in Stargard, and resulted in a partition of Pomerania-Wolgast.
+On 25 May 1368 a compromise was negotiated in Anklam, which was made a formal treaty on 8 June 1372 in Stargard, and resulted in a partition of Pomerania-Wolgast.

 Bogislaw V received most of the Farther Pomeranian parts.
-Excepted was the land of Neustettin, which was to be ruled by his brother Wartislaw V, and was integrated into Bogislaw's part-duchy only after his death in 1390.
-This eastern part duchy became known as Pomerania-Stolp.
+Excepted was the land of Neustettin (Szczecinek), which was to be ruled by his brother Wartislaw V, and was integrated into Bogislaw's part-duchy only after his death in 1390.
+This eastern part duchy became known as Pomerania-Stolp (Słupsk).